Need to know how to get outdoor cats to get along with kittens?

 Don’t intervene as long as the behavior doesn’t escalate into a fight.
 Instead, reward your adult cat and kitten whenever they’re behaving well around each other.

-Choose something delicious (tuna treats, for example) that both kitties won’t resist and give it every time the cats are calm and relaxed.
+Choose something delicious (tuna treats, for example) that both kitties won’t resist, and give it every time the cats are calm and relaxed.

 If there’s a fight, you should stop it as soon as possible before someone gets injured.
 Then leave the cats to calm down before you approach them again.

-#4 Provide Physical/Mental Stimulation
+4. Provide physical Stimulation

 Kittens are small balls of endless energy, and all they want to do is play with everyone and everything in sight.